MileHacker Logo

 • Road Conditions: Main roads are generally well-maintained.
 Side streets and rural roads vary.
 Drivers may be aggressive.
 In winter, snow and ice demand caution.

-• Border Crossings: Land borders with China and North Korea are mostly for freight along with certain citizens.
-Most international tourist entry/exit for Vladivostok is using air.
+• Border Crossings: Land borders with China and North Korea are mostly for freight and specific citizens.
+Most international tourist entry/exit for Vladivostok is by air.

 Sea/River Arrivals